Bear

 His coat was a mess.
 He has long hair with a thick undercoat.
 We had to cut out a lot of tangled hair in his tail and spend hours brushing him.
 But he was in good shape in no time.

-Something of an animal celebrity, Bear is often recognized by people who saw him at the park.
+Something of an animal celebrity, Bear is still often recognized by people who saw him at the park.
 He was also the subject of an article in the "Sunday Voices" section of the local paper in March of '10, titled "Just Another Dog Story".